epfl-mobots/tdm-python/transpiler.md

 - Assignments of scalars to scalar variables or array elements; or lists to whole array variables.
 - Augmented assignments `+=`, `-=`, `*=`, `//=`, `%=`, `&=`, `|=`, `^=`, `<<=`, `>>=`.
 - Programming constructs `if` `elif` `else`, `while` `else`, `for` `in range` `else`, `pass`, `return`.
 The `for` loop must use a `range` generator with 1, 2 or 3 arguments.
-- Functions exclusively for event handlers with the `@onevent` decorator.
+- Function definitions exclusively for event handlers with the `@onevent` decorator.
 The function name must match the event name (such as `def timer0():` for the first timer event).
 Arguments are not supported.
+- Function call `emit("name")` or `emit("name", param1, param2, ...)` to emit an event without or with parameters.
+The first argument must be a literal string, delimited with single or double quotes.
+Raw strings (prefixed with `r`) are allowed, f-strings or byte strings are not.
+Remaining arguments, if any, must be scalar expressions and are passed as event data.
+- Naked expressions which aren't a part of a statement described above, such as `1+2`, are ignored.
+This is also the case for the ellipsis `...` which can be used as a synonym of `pass`.

 Currently, a major difference with the semantic of Python is that all variables are global.
 This is not satisfactory and is likely to be fixed soon.
-To ensure forward compatibility, variables in functions (currently for event handlers) should be declared in a `global` statement, which is ignored currently; or be local and avoid any conflict elsewhere in the code (i.e. reusing a variable `i` in two loops is fine provided that the loops are not nested).
+To ensure forward compatibility, variables in function definitions (currently only for event handlers) should be declared in a `global` statement, which is ignored currently; or be local and avoid any conflict elsewhere in the code (i.e. reusing a variable `i` in two loops is fine provided that the loops are not nested).

 Perhaps the most noticeable missing features are the non-integer division operator `/` (Python has another operator `//` for the integer division), and the `break` and `continue` statements, also missing in Aseba and difficult to transpile to sane code without `goto`.